circular economy sustainability challenges and solutions in fleet management

 Based in Almeria, Spain, Transportes El Junza is a third-generation family-owned business of around 300 people and a fleet of around 200 vehicles.
 They are dedicated to international transport with a specialty in groupage which is the combination of several smaller shipments into one full container.

 José Pérez Aguirre, General Manager at Transportes El Junza shared with us that the future of transport will be built around fleets that know the right strategies to “reduce carbon footprints and be more sustainable.”
-Concrete strategies include making sure fleets are equipped with the right fuel-saving tyres as well as tapping into retreading and regrooving solutions.
+Concrete circular economy strategies include making sure fleets are equipped with the right fuel-saving tyres as well as tapping into retreading and regrooving solutions.

 Retreading: Saves 70% of the raw materials needed for a new tyre(1) and up to 115 kg of CO2 emissions.(2)